Rate this article 4.88888888888888951 based on 9 reviews

 We have also created a scheme with the procedure of opening a Dutch subsidiary:

-The registration procedure of a subsidiary in the Netherlands
+The registration procedure of a subsidiary in the Netherlands in 2021

 The founders must also make sure that the chosen name is unique and before registration, it must be checked at the Chamber of Commerce.
 A confirmation regarding the validity of the name is received through email and according to that answer the subsidiary may start the registration process.